Average Cost of Living in Gilbert

 What's the most common mistake people make with cost of living in Gilbert?

 Comparing salaries without adjusting for local costs.
 A $90,000 salary in Dallas has more purchasing power than $120,000 in San Francisco.
-This applies in any market, but it's especially costly in Gilbert where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Gilbert where prices are already elevated.

 How does Gilbert compare to other west cities?

-Among western cities in our database, Gilbert ranks near the middle for cost of living.
+Among western cities in our database, Gilbert ranks on the higher end for cost of living.
 Nearby alternatives include Chandler and Mesa.
 Use our comparison tool to see exact category-by-category differences.